dinde451/jarr.d1/Jarulfs_Guide.md

 the target.
 Monsters can also gain a different attack type if they are part of a mob of a unique monster with a different attack type.
 The way monsters behave is not affected by difficulty level.
-For a more detailed explanation of how the attack types work, see chapter 5.5.
+For a more detailed explanation of how the attack types work, see CHAPTER_LINK_monster-ai.

 It is worth noticing that within a certain monster type the various monsters normally have an increasing ”intelligence”.
 A good way to see